M66B/BackPackTrackII/README.md

 From the status bar notification you can make an extra trackpoint or a new waypoint.
 Waypoints will be automatically reverse geocoded if there is an internet connection, otherwise this can be done later using the waypoint editor.

-You can export your location history as GPX file for visualization in another application.
+You can export your location history as a GPX file for visualization in another application.
 You could use [OsmAnd](https://play.google.com/store/apps/details?id=net.osmand) for this purpose.

 You can upload your location history to a WordPress weblog using a small [WordPress plugin](https://wordpress.org/plugins/backpacktrack-for-android/).